idkjs/AWSServerlessAppScaffold/README.md

 # AWSServerlessAppScaffold

-Este projeto tem por objetivo desenvolver uma solução completa usando o paradigma Serverless contemplando:
+This project aims to develop a complete solution using the Serverless paradigm contemplating:

 ### Backend
-- Base de Dados (DynamoDB/Aurora Serverless/Athena);
+Database (DynamoDB / Aurora Serverless / Athena);
-- Funções (AWS Lambda);
+Functions (AWS Lambda);
-- Filas de Processamento (AWS SQS);
+Processing Queues (AWS SQS);
-- Serviços de Notificação (AWS SNS);
+Notification Services (AWS SNS);
-- Autenticação de Usuários e OpenID (AWS Cognito User Pools and Federation Pools);
+User Authentication and OpenID (AWS Cognito User Pools and Federation Pools);
-- Interface de API's (API Gateway);
+API's Interface (API Gateway);
-- Endpoint de Consulta de Dados usando GraphQL (AWS Appsync);
+Data Query Endpoint using GraphQL (AWS Appsync);
-- Endpoint de Consulta Full Attributes (AWS CloudSearch/AWS ElasticSearch);
+Full Attributes Query Endpoint (AWS CloudSearch / AWS ElasticSearch);
-- Processamento em Batch (AWS ECS);
+Batch Processing (AWS ECS);
-- Concentação de Logs (Amazon Cloudwatch);
+Logs Concentration (Amazon Cloudwatch);
-- Gestão de Desempenho de Aplicações (AWS X-Ray);
+Performance Management of Applications (AWS X-Ray);
-- Content Delivery Network usando SSL (Amazon Cloudfront).
+Content Delivery Network using SSL (Amazon Cloudfront).

-### Frontend
+Frontend
-Para acesso aos serviços de Backend relacionados acima, foram planejados os seguintes componentes de frontend:
+For access to the Backend services listed above, the following frontend components have been devised:

-- Frontend SPA (Angular on AWS S3);
+### Frontend SPA (Angular on AWS S3);
-- iOS 12 App with AWS-SDK;
+iOS 12 App with AWS-SDK;
-- Android O App with AWS-SDK.
+Android The App with AWS-SDK.

-## Padrões Arquiteturais
+Architectural Patterns
-Para construção deste projeto foram considerados os seguintes padrões arquiteturais:
+For the construction of this project, the following architectural standards were considered:

-### Microserviços:
+### Microservices:
-O Sistema será composto por um conjunto independente de serviços, cada um com um ciclo de vida próprio e autônomo.
-Cada microserviço deverá contemplar todos os componentes necessários para armazenar de forma persistente os seus dados, definir os endpoints públicos e encaminhar mensagens.
+The System will be composed of an independent set of services, each with its own autonomous life cycle.
+Each microservice must include all the necessary components to persistently store your data, define public endpoints and forward messages.

-### Event Source - Pub/Sub
+### Event Source - Pub / Sub
-Cada microserviço irá expor tópicos para subscrição com relação aos eventos que fazem parte do seu ciclo de vida de negócio.
-Os tópicos abertos a subscrição devem obedecer o paradigma fan-out, podendo ser processados por mais de um serviço subscrito.
+Each microservice will expose subscription topics for events that are part of your business life cycle.
+The topics open to subscription must obey the fan-out paradigm, and can be processed by more than one subscribed service.

-## Motivação Tecnológica
+### Technological Motivation
-Este projeto foi planejado com o objetivo de servir como playground para testar as práticas e arquiteturas propostas para o paradigma Serverless, indicando seus pontos fortes, pontos fracos e armadilhas.
+This project was designed to serve as a playground to test the practices and architectures proposed for the Serverless paradigm, indicating its strengths, weaknesses, and pitfalls.

-## Motivação de Negócio
+### Business Motivation
-Este projeto pode ser utilizado como raiz para criação de novos projetos baseados em pessoas físicas e jurídicas.
-Esta raiz contempla o cadastramento de empresas e pessoas e relacionamentos genéricos entre estes.
-Contempla também um pipeline para processos genéricos e repositórios de documentos e mídias (vídeos, sons e fotos).
+This project can be used as root for creation of new projects based on individuals and legal entities.
+This root includes the registration of companies and people and generic relationships between them.
+It also includes a pipeline for generic processes and repositories of documents and media (videos, sounds and photos).